Skip to main content

 Limitations of lightweight DELETE

-Currently, DELETE does not work for tables with projections.
-This is because rows in a projection may be affected by a DELETE operation and may require the projection to be rebuilt, negatively affecting DELETE performance.
+By default, DELETE does not work for tables with projections.
+This is because rows in a projection may be affected by a DELETE operation.
+But there is a MergeTree setting lightweight_mutation_projection_mode to change the behavior.

 Performance considerations when using lightweight DELETE